-The effective income tax rates, as adjusted, for 2017, 2016 and 2015 were lower than the applicable statutory income tax rate of 35% primarily because of our U.S. tax loss position and the realization of deferred tax benefits in various jurisdictions.
+The effective income tax rate, as adjusted, for 2018 was higher than the applicable statutory income tax rate of 21% primarily because of higher income tax rates in foreign countries where we have significant operations and the tax effects of the global intangible low-taxed income ("GILTI") provision of U.S. Tax Reform.
+The effective income tax rates, as adjusted, for 2017 and 2016 were lower than the applicable statutory income tax rate of 35% primarily because of our U.S. tax loss position and the realization of deferred tax benefits in various jurisdictions.
 The Company had recorded significant net operating loss carryforwards in the U.S., creating related deferred tax assets.
 During periods when the Company generated U.S. pre-tax book income but had tax differences that continued to create tax losses, no current income tax expense was recognized.
-The effective income tax rate, as adjusted, for 2017 was lower than 2016 largely due to the realization of deferred tax benefits from the release of a \$16.3 million valuation allowance against certain foreign net deferred tax assets.
-The effective income tax rate, as adjusted, for 2016 was higher than 2015 principally because of a change in our U.S. deferred tax position to an overall deferred tax liability.
-This change is largely due to certain differences related to share-based compensation which has created excess tax deductions that are not included in the net operating loss carryforwards recorded in our books.
+The effective income tax rate, as adjusted, for 2017 was lower than both 2018 and 2016 largely due to the realization of deferred tax benefits from the release of a \$16.3 million valuation allowance against certain foreign net deferred tax assets.